Anglican Church of Canada: Life issues

-Inclusion of gays and lesbians and same-sex unions
+Marriage

 In 2002, the Synod of the Diocese of New Westminster (located in Vancouver and the south-west of British Columbia) voted to permit the blessing of same-sex unions by parishes requesting episcopal authorization to do so.
 Since then another ten dioceses (Edmonton, Nova Scotia and Prince Edward Island, Winnipeg-based Rupert's Land, Ottawa, Toronto, London-based Huron, Quebec, Hamilton-based Niagara, Montreal and Victoria-based British Columbia) have followed suit.
 The Anglican Parishes of the Central Interior (formerly the Diocese of Cariboo and now known as the Territory of the People) also permit such rites.

 On 30 September 2012, the Bishop of Saskatoon ordained as deacon a person who is civilly married to a person of the same sex.
 Also in 2012, the Diocese of Montreal ordained two openly gay and partnered men to the priesthood.

-In 2016, a proposal to change the marriage canon to include same-sex marriage received 2/3 in favour in all three houses and was passed; a Second Reading in 2019 failed, due to not reaching a 2/3 majority in the House of Bishops.
+In 2016, a proposal to change the marriage canon to include same-sex marriage received 2/3 in favour in all three houses and was passed.
 The dioceses of Niagara and Ottawa, both of which already allowed blessing rites, announced after the 2016 vote that they would immediately allow same-sex marriages.
-In 2019, the General Synod approved a resolution which allows each provincial synod and diocese to bless or perform same-sex marriages if they choose to do so.

 The Diocese of Toronto has specifically allowed churches to perform same-sex marriages as of mid-November 2016 when Archbishop Colin Johnson issued the Pastoral Guidelines for Same-Sex Marriages.
 In brief, the guidelines stated that such marriages could proceed in the church "at the pastoral discretion of the Bishop and with the agreement of local clergy".
 Also in 2016, the Diocese elected the first openly gay and partnered bishop.

 The General Synod held the second reading of a motion to approve same-sex marriage on 12 July 2019.
 In spite of support by the laity and clergy, the motion did not pass because it was not supported by a full two-thirds of the bishops.
-Director of Communications Meghan Kilty told CBC News that many dioceses have been performing same-sex marriages, such as that of bishop Kevin Robertson in December 2018 at the Cathedral Church of St. James (Toronto).
-Kilty added that many Canadian dioceses would continue to perform such services since the church had not specifically prohibited the practice.

 At the same General Synod, a resolution, called "A Word to the Church", was approved that recognised that a diocese may choose to perform same-sex marriages.